timpending/comp-sci-curriculum/Unit-1/02-big-o-notation.md

 ```
 The example above is still O(1) because 500,000 is still a constant number of iterations.

-**EXERCISE**

-Here are two more functions.
-Do some performance tests and graph the results.
-What is the complexity of each one?
+**EXERCISE** Do some performance tests and graph the results.
+What is the complexity?

 ```javascript
 function addSomeNumbers(arr) {